topleft/mongo-crud-tutorial/readme.md

 ```

+Go through and add your own comments to this route identifying what each part does.
+If you getstuck, go back and look at the previous routes for clues.

 If all goes well you will see this:

 ![httpie-delete-200](./public/images/httpie-delete-200.png)

 This completes the server-side code for our basic crud app.
 Wow, that was huge.
 Don't worry if you don't understand it all completely.
 Sleep on it.
 And do it again, as much from memory as possible.
 Maybe next time, depending on the outcome of the request/respponse send a custom messages back to the user.
 Change up the Schema to be houses with colors, or cars with years, or friends with phone numbers and birthdays.
 The CRUD app is essential to you as a programmer, get real familiar with all of its parts.
 Another great tutorial on NodeJS basics is [Getting Started with Node](http://mherman.org/blog/2014/02/16/getting-started-with-node/#.Vil7IhCrRE4) by my friend Michael Herman.
 Check it out!